cherrycrystallantern/js-vote/generator/readme.md

-There are three files :stand.json, js-vote.json and ztree.json.
+There are three files: stand.json, js-vote.json and ztree.json.

 - The generator reads data, zTreeStyle as ztree.json, from `stand_to_ztree.php`
 - The generator writes data, standStyle as Style.json, directly